A New Area of Physics

 Quark-Gluon Plasma

-RHIC’s perfect liquid also turns out to be the hottest matter ever created in a laboratory, measuring some 4 trillion degrees Celsius, or 250,000 times hotter than the center of the Sun.
-That’s far above the temperature at which protons and neutrons melt to free their constituent quarks and gluons, showing definitively that RHIC’s perfect liquid is hot enough to be the long-sought quark-gluon plasma.
+RHIC’s perfect liquid was also the hottest matter ever created in a laboratory at the time, measuring some 4 trillion degrees Celsius — about 250,000 times hotter than the center of the Sun.
+That’s far above the temperature at which protons and neutrons “melt” to free their constituent quarks and gluons, showing definitively that RHIC’s perfect liquid was hot enough to be the long-sought quark-gluon plasma.

-RHIC collisions have also produced the heaviest antimatter nucleus yet discovered, and the first containing an anti-strange quark.
-This discovery of exotic antimatter at RHIC extends physicists’ “map” of nuclei into a new frontier.
-It may help elucidate models of neutron stars, and also opens another way to explore fundamental asymmetries in the early universe.
-More...
+RHIC collisions also produced the heaviest antimatter nucleus yet discovered, and the first containing an anti-strange quark.
+This discovery of exotic antimatter extended physicists’ “map” of nuclei into a new frontier, offering insights into neutron stars and fundamental asymmetries in the early universe.
+RHIC collisions also showed how matter could be created from particles of light surrounding speeding gold ions and even from the “nothingness” of empty space.